Data-Strata/medicaid_claims_analytics/docs/04_ingestion_medicaid.md

 To enrich the MODEL layer and the Power BI modeling.
 It creates DATE_DIM table and SERVICE_CATEGORY_DIM table that will be joined to the FACT Table
 These dimensions are generated programmatically and do not originate from any source dataset.

+# DATE_DIM
-`DATE_DIM` - Grain: 1 row per calendar date
+Grain: 1 row per calendar date
 Join: `FACT_MEDICAID_PROVIDER_SPENDING.CLAIM_MONTH` → `DATE_DIM.DATE`

+# SERVICE_CATEGORY_DIM
-`SERVICE_CATEGORY_DIM` - A reference dimension defining Medicaid service categories based on HCPCS patterns.
+A reference dimension defining Medicaid service categories based on HCPCS patterns.

 ## 🟦 10.
 FACT Table
 SQL file: sql/medicaid_fact_table.sql